gianlucamancini7/ml_project2/submission_folder/README.md

 ## Hardware requirements
 Random forest and ridge regression require at least 32GB of RAM to run with the current settings.
-To run them with lower memory, follow the instruction of the `README.md` in `/scripts` folder.
+To run them with lower memory, follow the instructions in `/scripts_regression` folder [README.md](./scripts_regression/README.md).
 All the other scripts (neural network included) can operate with 4GB of RAM, but 8GB is advised.

 ## Required packages
  - numpy - 1.14.3